CliffS/google-sheets-simple/README.md

 ## Please note

-This is an early version, an `alpha` version really.
-It should not be used in earnest yet.
-The syntax may change before version v1.0.0.

-It is a simplified interface to the [Google APIs Node.js Client][googleapis] and currently only uses the [Service to Service Authentication][service] method.
+This library is a simplified interface to the [Google APIs Node.js Client][googleapis] and currently only uses the [Service to Service Authentication][service] method.